oschl-git/jecna-wa-certificates/answers/ADFo.md

     **All of the above.**

-- **Authorization** defines who you are whilst Authentication defines What are you allowed to do after logging in?
+- **Authorization** defines who you are whilst Authentication defines What are you allowed to do after logging in.
+True or False?

 	**False**

-- **Authentication** defines who you are whilst Authorization defines What are you allowed to do after logging in
+- **Authentication** defines who you are whilst Authorization defines What are you allowed to do after logging in.
+True or False?

 	**True**